ryanquinnnelson/python-simple-ci/README.md

 ```

 ### conda file with only the packages added by the user
-Use this version when other export options result in "ResolvePackageNotFound" when setting up a virtual environment.
+Import this version when other export options result in "ResolvePackageNotFound" when setting up a virtual environment.
 ```shell script
 $ conda env export --from-history -f envname_platformless.yml